rbisdorff/Digraph3/docSphinx/tutorial.rst

 Compared with the quartiles rating result, we notice that the five alternatives (*a1002*, *a1005*, *a1006*, *a1008*, and *a1010*), rated before into the third quartile class [0.50-0.75[, are now divided up: alternatives *a1002*, *a1005*, *a1008* and *a1010* attain the 7th decile class [0.6-0.7[, whereas alternative *a1006* attains only the the 6th decile class [0.5-0.6[.
 Of the five *Q2* [0.25-0.50[ rated alternatives (*a1001*, *a1003*, *a1004*, *a1006* and *a1007*), alternatives *a1001* and *a1003* are now rated in the 6th decile class [0.5 - 0.6[, whereas *a1004* and *a1007* are rated the 5th decile class [0.4-0.5[ and *a1009* is lowest rated in the 4th decile class [0.3 - 0.4[.

-A browser view may again more conveniently illustrate this preciser *deciles* rating result.
+A browser view may again more conveniently illustrate this preciser *deciles* rating result (see Fig. 27).

     >>> nqr1.showHTMLRatingHeatmap(pageTitle='Heatmap of the deciles rating',\
     ...                            colorLevels=5,Correlations=True)